ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 ### v1.1 - API Beta

 A graphql version of the API will be provided.
-This should be a significant performance increase for requesting data since you should be able to request a full sheet with as a single action instead of requesting each cell individually.
+This should be a significant performance increase for requesting data since you should be able to request a full sheet as a single action instead of requesting each cell individually.

 The previous REST API will still function but may be modified.
 Although there is not yet a contract, the hope is that I have had time to think through the API by this time to be able to make the next release the first stable release with a contract that it will be supported for some time.